Humphrey Perkins School: Grammar school

 The school was founded as the Humphrey Perkins Grammar School in 1717 in the will of Humphrey Perkins.
 Perkins was born in Barrow upon Soar and went to the University of Cambridge before becoming the rector of Holme Pierrepont, Nottinghamshire, until his death in 1717.
 He left money for a grammar school to be built in Barrow upon Soar, and after land was acquired on an orchard near the centre of the village, the school opened in 1735 with 32 pupils.

 In 1902 the school moved to larger premises on Cotes Road, with the school's first non-clergyman headmaster, Fernsby, and 33 pupils.
 Of these pupils 32 were boys with just one girl, Nora May Wall.
 In 1927 the then headmaster, Keeble, introduced a school uniform of black blazer, badge and ties.
 Examples of this uniform are still kept by the current headmistress, along with a school rugby shirt.
 The four houses were named after pre-eminent Leicestershire families as Beaumont, Grey, Hastings and Latimer.

 Secondary modern school

 In 1947 the grammar school closed and a secondary modern school was opened on the same site.
 In 1956 this became a single bilateral school, with approximately 500 pupils.
 Dunn became headmaster in 1960, and discussions began about whether Humphrey Perkins or the nearby Rawlins Grammar School at Quorn would be the 'Upper School' in the new two-tier Leicestershire education model.

+In 1947 it was a grammar school taking in 11+ scholars.
+In the early 1950s it became a bilateral school taking in pupils at 13+ who had failed the 11+ so that they had an opportunity to take O levels and be able to continue to A levels.
+In 1947 it was not a secondary modern school.